chrislee12189/T1A3/readme.md

 - Testing was conducted via google spreadsheet and smartsheet
 - Tests were documented, dated, described and graded (pass/fail)
 - If a test failed, it remained on the documentation and a new row was used to demonstrate re-testing efforts.

-### TESTING WILL BE AVALABLE TO REVIEW IN MY PRESENTATION AND ON MY GITHUB.
-# LINKS TO GITHUB, EXTERNAL DOCUMENTATIONS SUCH AS TRELLO AND GOOGLE SHEETS